MicrosoftDocs/learn/learn-pr/azure/publish-manage-apis-with-azure-api-management/includes/1-introduction.md

 ## Prerequisites

-- Familiarity with basic concepts of web APIs, such as operations, endpoints, and API standards such as OpenAPI
+- Familiarity with basic concepts of web APIs, including operations, endpoints, and API standards such as OpenAPI.
-- Experience using command line tools such as Git
+ - Have a base understanding of Azure and cloud concepts, services, and the Azure portal.
 - [!include[](../../../includes/azure-subscription-prerequisite.md)]